 - The Associate Dean for Academic Programs or the Associate Dean of Student Affairs will acknowledge the complaint within three business days of receipt of the written complaint.
 Acknowledgment may be made by e-mail, U.S. mail, or personal delivery, at the option of the Associate Dean.

 - Within two weeks of acknowledgment of the complaint, the Associate Dean, or the Associate Dean’s designee, shall either meet with the complaining student, or respond to the substance of the complaint in writing.
 In this meeting or in this writing, the student will either receive a substantive response to the complaint, or information about the steps that are being taken by the law school to address the complaint or further investigate the complaint.
 If further investigation is needed, the student shall be provided either a substantive response to the complaint or information about the steps that are being taken by the law school to address the complaint within two weeks of completion of the investigation.

 - Appeals regarding decisions on complaints may be taken to the Dean of the law school.
 Any decision made on appeal by the Dean shall be final.

-- A copy of the complaint and a summary of the process and resolution of the complaint shall be kept in the office of the Associate Dean for Academic Affairs for a period of eight years from the date of final resolution of the complaint.
+- A copy of the complaint and a summary of the process and resolution of the complaint shall be kept in the office of the Associate Dean for Academic Programs for a period of eight years from the date of final resolution of the complaint.